staymarta/libcommunication/js/docs/communication.md

 <a name="new_module_libcommunication..ServiceCommunication_new"></a>

 #### new ServiceCommunication([rabbitmq])
+Specify how to connect to RabbitMQ & instance this.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |